A Way Abroad Logo

 Whenever I move to a new city, I suggest starting by living in vacation rental homes (Airbnbs/Vrbos).
 This way you can experience different buildings, areas, neighborhoods, and the culture before you start house hunting and commit for a year plus.

-You'll notice the places I recommended above you rent to get a feel for each neighborhood are on Vrbo, not Airbnb.
+You'll notice the places I recommended above are on Vrbo, not Airbnb.
 Personally, I like Vrbo because you're able to cashback on each stay that you can then use on your next trip.
 Whereas with Airbnb, there are no rewards for users.
 But if you still prefer that platform, most rentals are on both Airbnb and Vrbo.

 It's an expensive city and rent is no exception.
 Flats here are quite costly, coming in around 1000 CHF ($1078 USD) per room if you are staying alone.